-Master of Arts in Education students who wish to earn the emphasis in Special Education, and who also have earned an initial teacher certificate may fulfill the practicum requirement through EDS 55000 Practicum: Cross Categorical and EDS 55100-55400 Practicum: Cross Categorical.
+Master of Arts in Education students who wish to earn the emphasis in Special Education, and who also have earned an initial teacher certificate may fulfill the practicum requirement through EDS 55000 Practicum: Cross Categorical and EDS 55400 Practicum: Cross Categorical.

 Master of Arts students who have 2 or more years of experience in teaching are only required to take one 3 credit hour practicum.
-Upon completion of the coursework it is recommended that all students take and pass the Mild-Moderate: Cross Categorical Disabilities K-12 and Special Education: Core Knowledge and Mild to Moderate Applications PRAXIS II exams to be considered "highly qualified" in the State of Missouri.
+Upon completion of the coursework all students should take and pass the Mild-Moderate: Cross Categorical Disabilities K-12 and Special Education: Core Knowledge and Mild to Moderate Applications (050) Missouri content exam to be considered "highly qualified" in the State of Missouri.
+An additional exam may be required, depending on the initial area of certification.